 What is a Cataract?

-A cataract is the clouding of the eye’s natural lens, it is one of the most typical root cause of vision loss in individuals over age 40 and is additionally the principal reason for blindness worldwide.
-Worldwide, many people with Cataracts, particularly the elderly, go for cataract surgery Singapore treatment each year in order to rectify their vision.
+A cataract is the clouding of the eye’s natural lens; it is one of the most typical root causes of vision loss in individuals over age 40 and is additionally the principal reason for blindness worldwide.
+Worldwide, many people with Cataracts, particularly the elderly, go for cataract surgery in Singapore treatment each year to rectify their vision.

 Types of Cataracts